Out-Law / Your Daily Need-To-Know

 However, in DCMS's report to the UK parliament in February 2021, it concluded that the case for introducing an opt-out procedure into law in this area was not strong enough, recognising, amongst other things, the potential for such a procedure to create uncertainty for businesses.

-More recently, the question of the adequacy of mass actions mechanisms arose in the context debate on what is now the Digital Markets, Competition and Consumers Act.
+More recently, the question of the adequacy of mass actions mechanisms arose in the context of debate on what is now the Digital Markets, Competition and Consumers Act.
 At one stage in its passage through parliament, an amendment was proposed to the then bill to expand the CAT CPO regime to certain other consumer claims.
 This did not, however, make it into the final act.

 Given the role played by third party litigation funding in mass actions, those interested in this area are also closely watching developments in relation to such funding.
 The Civil Justice Council is currently conducting a government-commissioned review into litigation funding, including its regulation.
-This review is expected to inform whether, and in what form, the government introduced legislation to address the impact of the Supreme Court's so-called PACCAR decision in 2023,which rendered unenforceable many litigation funding agreements.
+This review is expected to inform whether, and in what form, the government introduces legislation to address the impact of the Supreme Court's so-called PACCAR decision in 2023, which rendered unenforceable many litigation funding agreements.
 The Civil Justice Council published an interim report and consultation questions in late October, and its final report is expected in summer 2025.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.